 The test works by looking at gene expression across different cell types.
 Stromal and epithelial cells are cell types that work together in the endometrial lining.
 Gap Junction genes play a crucial role in cell communication, and scientists discovered that these genes vary in individuals with endometriosis, and since the stromal and epithelial cells vary in the level of expression for the gene panels, the cell types must be separated first.
-For more information on the science, check out __.
 In their first study of 20 women, Hera Biotech showed 100% accuracy in diagnosing and staging endometriosis by stage.

 Hera will first launch in fertility clinics to aid in diagnosing endometriosis to support fertility, and long term plans to move into OB/GYN clinics with the issuance of a reimbursement code.
 The science holds potential to diagnose additional conditions where invasive behavior is central to the disease pathology.

 Our Journey Together